kngval/kngval/README.md

 I'm a *Backend Developer* always intrigued by new technologies & passionate about building technologies with lines of code.
 Visioning the world a better place through tech innovations.

 I'm a self-taught developer.
 Always thriving to be a better developer to build better efficient solutions & approach to problems.
+I'm always learning and refining my skills, exploring new ways to make systems faster, more reliable, and easier to maintain.
+The backend is my playground, and I love every part of it!

 <br clear="both">